YoungXIAO13/FewShotDetection/README.md

 ## Data Preparation

 We evaluate our method on two commonly-used benchmarks.
-Detailed data preparation commands can be found in [data/README.md](https://github.com/YoungXIAO13/FewShotDetection/tree/master/data/README.md)
+See [data/README.md](https://github.com/YoungXIAO13/FewShotDetection/tree/master/data/README.md) for more details.

 ### PASCAL VOC